ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2025-07-30-draw-me-a-swordsman.md

 Task 2 is interesting because creating sprite sheets is a common use-case in game dev.
 I also think it's challenging for LLMs because it requires understanding of sequence: each frame must logically follow the previous one to create a believable animation.
 Unlike generating a single image, sprite sheets demand consistency in character design, progression, and timing.
-So an LLM should not only call tools correctly, but also reason about animation.

 Here's a human baseline from a [game](https://ljvmiranda921.itch.io/abyss) I made a few years ago:

 | Task 1: Draw me a swordsman | Task 2: Draw a 4-frame spritesheet of a sword slash attack |